ICTQual Level 4 Award in Adult Basic Life Support Train the Trainer

 Learners will gain expertise in delivering adult basic life support training, performing CPR, managing emergencies, assessing learner competency, and providing feedback to ensure life-saving skills are mastered.

 Level 4 Award in Adult Basic Life Support Train the Trainer course is offered in various formats, including online, in-person, or a combination of both.
-Participants can choose the format that best fits their schedule and learning preferences.
+Learners can choose the format that best fits their schedule and learning preferences.
 But final decision is made by ATC.